thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 TBI will be incorporating Sass as a common CSS development tool.
 Build Kit deliverables will not include Sass files unless requested by the client.

-We will use the SCSS syntax for Sass files, along with the .scss file extension.
+We will use the .scss syntax for Sass files

 http://sass-lang.com/